neoncitylights/neoncitylights/README.md

 Hello! 😊👋 My name is Samantha (she/her).
-I'm passionate about fine arts, linguistics, and all sorts of things related to programming, especially compiler design and programming languages.
+I'm passionate about fine arts, linguistics, and all sorts of things related to programming, especially low-level code (like compiler design, operating systems, and programming languages).

 <details>
  <summary><em>Read more…</em></summary>